All Episodes

 Great to have you here.

-My question is, what do you believe your father would say if he were to be able to reflect back and see what has transpired with the conservative movement over the last twenty to thirty years?
+Today, and my question for you simply is this: in light of the state of the union tomorrow and the state of the conservative movement, my question is: what do you believe your father would say if he were to be able to reflect back and see what has transpired with the conservative movement over the last 20 to 30 years?

-Oh, my my dad would at he'd be devastated.
+Oh, my dad would, he'd be devastated.

-And he would be mad, I think, as hell, over the watering down of the conservative movement.
+And he would be mad, I think, as hell over the watering down of the conservative movement.

-I I think he'd be I think he would be stunned and shocked by it.
+I think he would be stunned and shocked by it.

 He wouldn't understand it.